020 3740 5856

 Article by Akwasi Duodu

 How do you plan your finances by season?
 There is no set order in which to deal with your finances.
-However breaking things down into months or seasons can make planning your finances easier and more fun.
-The financial advisers at Sterling & Law have broken down financial planning into seasons to make the task less daunting and most importantly, doable.
-Seasonal financial planning in bite size chunks!
+However, breaking things down into months or seasons can make planning your finances easier and more fun.
+The financial advisers at Sterling & Law have created this helpful article containing a range of seasonal financial planning tips to make the task less daunting and most importantly, doable.

-What financial planning should I do in the Summer?
+What should I do in the Summer?

 Things get serious again after the summer break.
 Kids are back at school and it’s time to plan.
 This is generally the busiest time for our financial advisers.
 Most of our meetings centre around creating a budget, planning for retirement or topping up insurance policies.